cmu462/DrawSVG/README.md

 ![Sample locations](misc/coord_4spp.png?raw=true)

-It's reasonable to think of supersampled rendering as rendering an image that is `sample_rate` times larger than the actual output image in each dimension, then resampling the larger rendered output down to the screen sampling rate after rendering is complete.
-To help you out, here is a sketch of an implementation. **Note: If you implemented your triangle rasterizer in terms of sampling coverage in screen-space coordinates (and not in terms of pixels), then the code changes to support supersampling should be fairly simple for triangles:**
+It's reasonable to think of supersampled rendering as rendering an image that is `sample_rate` times larger than the actual output image in each dimension, then resampling the larger rendered output down to the screen sampling rate after rendering is complete. **Note: If you implemented your triangle rasterizer in terms of sampling coverage in screen-space coordinates (and not in terms of pixels), then the code changes to support supersampling should be fairly simple for triangles.**

+To help you out, here is a sketch of an implementation:

-- When rasterizing primitives such as triangles, rather than directly updating `render_target`, your rasterization should update the contents of a larger buffer (perhaps call it `supersample_target`) that holds the per-super-sample results.
+- The image being rendered is stored in `render_target`, an array that stores each pixel's color components as an `uint8_t` in rgbargba.. order.
+Refer to `rasterize_point` to see how it can be modified.
+When rasterizing primitives such as triangles, rather than directly updating `render_target`, your rasterization should update the contents of a larger buffer (perhaps call it `supersample_target`) that holds the per-super-sample results.
 Yes, you will have to allocate/free this buffer yourself.
 Question: when is the right time to perform this allocation in the code?
 - After rendering is complete, your implementation must resample the supersampled results buffer to obtain sample values for the render target.
 This is often called "resolving" the supersample buffer into the render target.
 Please implement resampling using a simple unit-area box filter.
   Note that the function `SoftwareRendererImp::resolve()` is called by `draw_svg()` after the SVG file has been drawn.
 Thus it's a very convenient place to perform resampling.